 Sean Roux (producer/engineer) comes from the pro-production houses and music recording studios of San Francisco, CA where he worked in radio, film and music.
 Those projects included people like Robin Williams, Patrick Stewart and artists like Santana, Dave Matthews, Stanley Jordan, Deftones and Metallica.
 Sean’s love of audio and video production followed him back to the East Coast where he has worked on music production and artist development with local acts like American Aquarium, King Mez, Inflowential (Kooley High) and Nick Hagelin.
 On Twitter @seanrouxmusic.

-Lindsay Foster Thomas (executive producer) is the Content Director at WUNC.
-A multiplatform journalist and audio storyteller, Lindsay is a graduate of Columbia University's School of Journalism and Hampton University.
+Lindsay Foster Thomas (executive producer) is a multiplatform journalist and audio storyteller, Lindsay is a graduate of Columbia University's School of Journalism and Hampton University.
 Her expertise includes innovative audience engagement, live events and productions with an attention to diversity.
 On Twitter @LFTeveryvoice.

 Andrew Berinson (musical accompanist) is a pianist, composer and educator born and based in Raleigh, NC.
 Andrew's debut album as a leader, Of Love, was released in April 2019.
 He performs with his own trio (THRIO) and as a musical accompanist on various projects.
 As a creator, he strives to be empathic and joyful through his art.
 Andrew studied music at North Carolina Central University in Durham, NC.
 Eagle Pride!